Osteopathic Visceral Treatment for Managing GERD

 • Find a Certified Practitioner: Ensure your osteopath is licensed and experienced in visceral manipulation.

-• Consultation: Your first session will likely involve an assessment of your GERD symptoms and overall health.
+• Consultation: Your initial session will involve an assessment of your GERD symptoms and overall health.

-• Treatment Sessions: Typically, sessions last 30 minutes to an hour, and the number of sessions required will depend on individual needs.
+• Treatment Sessions: Sessions typically last 30 minutes to an hour, with the number of sessions tailored to individual needs.

-• Sessions per Week: Patients typically see results after two sessions, spaced a week apart.
+• Sessions per Week: Patients often see results after two sessions, spaced a week apart.

-• Maintenance Sessions: For ongoing relief, maintenance sessions every few months may be recommended.
+• Maintenance: For ongoing relief, maintenance sessions every few months may be recommended.

 Precautions